Dec 08, 2023

 Prioritize Your Customer Experience

 The quality of customer experience can have a domino effect on a business.
 78% of consumers have stopped buying from a brand after poor service, with 65% switching to a competitor.

 Implement these tips to improve the online boutique’s customer experience:

-- Offer multi-channel customer support.
+- Offer multi-channel support.
 Every buyer has a different preference for getting assistance.
-Have a representative available on social media, enable a chatbot, and create a FAQ section on the website.
+Have a representative available on social media, enable a chatbot, and create an informative FAQ section on the website.

 - Be responsive.
-The average consumer expects a response within 24 hours, but the faster, the better.
-Make sure to activate notifications for when a shopper contacts you via social media, website, or email.
+85% of consumers expect a response within six hours, but the faster, the better.
+Ensure you activate notifications when a shopper contacts you via social media, website, or email.

-- Optimize the user experience.
-Evaluate your website’s ease of use and navigation from time to time.
+- Optimize the store’s UX design.
+Evaluate your website’s user-friendliness from time to time.
 Consider using A/B tests and a heatmap to get more exact results on what to improve.

 Online Boutique Examples for Your Inspiration

-If you need some inspiration, here are some references to help you start an online boutique.
+If you need real-world inspiration from the fashion industry, here are some references to help you start your online boutique.

-If you want to sell online without making your own products, take a look at Maimoun.
-This online boutique store works with independent brands to feature their clothing, jewelry, and home goods.
+If you want to sell online without manufacturing your own products, take inspiration from Maimoun.
+This online boutique store works with independent brands and features their clothing, jewelry, and home goods.